scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

     >>> list(match([1, 2, 3, 1, 1, 2], pattern))
     [{'x': (2, 3)}, {'x': (3, 1, 1)}]

-More examples can be found in `MatchPy's documentation <https://matchpy.readthedocs.io/>`_.
+More examples can be found in MatchPy's documentation :cite:`MatchPyDoc`.

 Application Example: Finding matches for a BLAS kernel ......................................................